layilin/SP23-33852/_texts/sc-preface006.md

 modes of planting, with such propriety, as those I had seen practiced in that island, where it has been my good fortune chiefly to reside since I came to the West-Indies.

-I HAVE often been astonished, that so little has been published on the cultivation of the Sugar-Cane, while the press has groaned under folios on every other branch of rural oeconomy.
-It were unjust to suppose planters were not solicitous for the improvement of their art, and injurious to assert they were incapable of obliging mankind with their improvements.
+I HAVE often been astonished, that so little has been published on the cultivation of the Sugar-Cane, while the press has groaned under folios on every other branch of rural oeconomy.[^fvin1] It were unjust to suppose planters were not solicitous for the improvement of their art, and injurious to assert they were incapable of obliging mankind with their improvements.[^fvin2]

 AND yet, except some scattered hints in Pere Labat, and other French travellers in America; an Essay, by Colonel Martyn of Antigua, is the only piece on plantership I have seen deserving a perusal.
-That gentleman's pamphlet is, indeed, an excellent performance; and to it I own myself indebted.
+That gentleman's pamphlet is, indeed, an excellent performance; and to it I own myself indebted.[^fvin3]

 IT must be confessed, that terms of art look awkward in poetry; yet didactic compositions cannot wholly dispense with them.
-Accordingly we find that Hesiod and Virgil, among the ancients, with Philips and Dyer, (not to mention some other poets now living in our own country); have been obliged to insert them in their poems.
-Their example is a sufficient apology for me, for in their steps I shall always be proud to tread.
+Accordingly we find that Hesiod and Virgil, among the ancients, with Philips and Dyer, (not to mention some other poets now living in our own country); have been obliged to insert them in their poems.[^fvin4] Their example is a sufficient apology for me, for in their steps I shall always be proud to tread.

+[^fvin1] Agriculture, farming.

+[^fvin2] The idea of improvement has long legal and philosophical roots.
+For the legal context, in which it refers to the cultivation of crops that transforms wilderness into property, see John Locke's *Second Treatise on Government* (1689).
+Grainger uses it here in the sense of progress, a central concern of the Enlightenment.

+[^fvin3] Here, Grainger is crediting the authors who have influenced him the most.
+Jean Baptiste Labat (1663-1738) was a French missionary of the Dominican order who served as a priest and procurator in Martinique and Guadaloupe.
+He liberated the island of Martinique from British control in 1703.
+Later, he served as a professor of philosophy and mathematics in Nancy, France, and authored the *Nouveau voyage aux isles de l'Amerique* (1722).
+Samuel Martin (1694/5-1776) was an Antiguan-born British plantation owner and author of *Essay upon Plantership*, which was first published in Antigua around 1750.
+Published in at least a dozen editions before the end of the eighteenth century, the *Essay* contained Martin's recommendations for plantation management and covered topics ranging from the regulation and management of enslaved labor to the planting and harvesting of cane.

+[^fvin4] Grainger lists prior authors of classical and eighteenth-century georgic poems who have influenced him.
+Virgil or Publius Vergilius Maro (70-19 BCE) authored the *Eclogues*, the *Aeneid*, and the *Georgics*, which was a major influence on all neo-georgic poets of the eighteenth century.
+Hesiod (c.
+700 BCE) was from the Greek village of Ascra in the Valley of the Muses on the eastern slope of Mt.
+Helicon.
+He was a contemporary of Homer and known for the *Theogony* and *Works and Days*, which is considered to have influenced Virgil's *Georgics*.
+John Philips (1676-1709) was an English poet and author of the georgic poem *Cyder* (1708).
+John Dyer (1699-1757) was a Welsh painter and poet and author of the georgic poem *The Fleece* (1757), which Grainger reviewed in the *Monthly Review* (April 1757).

 ---